jkbgbr/simplesi/README.md

 ZeroDivisionError: Cannot divide by zero.
 ```
 Division with a `Physical` object returns a new `Physical` object with the dimensions of the two substracted elementwise.
 If the return value is not defined, a `Physical` is still returned.
-If the division yields a dimensionsless value, a float is returned.

 ```python
 >>> a = 2.45 * si.kN